Building a competitive Europe - What can the EU Swedish Presidency do?

 Jessika Roswall, Minister for EU Affairs, Government of Sweden

-Roman Arjona Gracia, Head of Chief Economics Unit, DG GROW, European Commission
+Roman Arjona, Head of the Chief Economist Unit, DG GROW, European Commission

 Jörgen Warborn MEP, Member INTA Committee, European Parliament